-The County Court has appointed a group of citizens who have volunteered to serve on the Sherman Development League (SDL), a non-profit corporation which has formed in conjunction with the wind farm development.
+The County Court has appointed a group of citizens who have volunteered to serve on the Sherman Development League (SDL), a non-profit corporation that has formed in conjunction with the wind farm development.
 The League is funded primarily by monies made available to them from the County Court, and the funds are derived in lieu of taxes from the wind energy farm operators.
 The SDL has currently awarded over \$375,000 to assist local groups with meeting their needs in Sherman County.

-The Sherman County Development League is a 501C3, whose mission is to provide charitable support, through grants and loans, to enhance the social, cultural, and educational environment in Sherman County.
+The Sherman County Development League is a 501(C)3 a non-profit organization, whose mission is to provide charitable support, through grants and loans, to enhance the social, cultural, and educational environment in Sherman County.
 SDL also serves as a fiscal sponsor in implementing community development and self-help projects, which enhance the quality of life for the residences within Sherman County.